rackerlabs/design-system/_component_design/context-drawer.md

 Show the loading spinner centered horizontally and vertically within the body of the drawer.

-Hide the footer until the contents are loaded.
+Hide the footer until the contents loads.

 When the content has loaded, hide the spinner and show the footer if there is one.